 V. Application Review Information

-Loan Repayment Awards will be made only to those individuals serving at facilities which have a site score of 70 or above during the first and second quarters and the first month of the third quarter of FY 2005, if funding is available.
+Loan repayment awards will be made only to those individuals serving at facilities with have a site score of 17 or above through March 1, 2019, if funding is available.

-One or all of the following factors may be applicable to an applicant, and the applicant who has the most of these factors, all other criteria being equal, would be selected.
+One or all of the following factors may be applicable to an applicant, and the applicant who has the most of these factors, all other criteria being equal, will be selected.

-(a) An applicant's length of current employment in the IHS, Tribal, or urban program.
+(1) An applicant's length of current employment in the IHS, Tribal, or Urban program.

 VI.
 Award Administration Information